 Yoh.
 This is a tough question.
-In Asia, Vietnam and Singapore have been my absolute favourite destinations.
+In Asia, Vietnam and Singapore have been my absolute favorite destinations.
 Vietnam has delicious food (I loved how easy it was to find vegan Vietnamese food) and the natural scenery is spellbinding.
-With Singapore, you can see so much by just walking around.
-I loved how cheap the food was at the Hawker Centre’s and how genuine and helpful the people were.
+In Singapore, you can see so much by just walking around.
+I loved how cheap the food was at the Hawker Centre and how genuine and helpful the people were.

 Use Skyscanner!
 It’s the best way to find the cheapest flights departing from any destination.
 I’ve found incredible deals on there and it’s saved me so much money on flights.

 Is there one specific thing you like to do, see, or buy in every place that you visit?

 Does eating food count?
 Lol.
 I always try to find a vegan version of the local cuisine and I try my best to support local restaurants, shops, and tour providers as much as possible.